chrstntdd/roaster-nexus/readme.md

 ### Summary
-Web app to connect coffee lovers to local coffee roasters.
+My very first web app.
+Roaster Nexus utilizes the HTML5 geolocation API and the Google Maps API to connect users with local coffee roasters.
+Users can also explore and discover other coffee roasters across the United States.

 ### Technology